ojilles/jilles.net/_posts/2007-10-05-iphone-and-ipod-touch-why-the-negative-responses-feature-requests.md

 store YouTube video's in the Movies section as well, given that you've already downloaded it.

-One non-feature request: the safari browser intergration is superb; the best browser experience I've seen on a mobile device!
+One non-feature request: the safari browser integration is superb; the best browser experience I've seen on a mobile device!

 (Please note, that none of these issues with the possible exception of the